Owners of Learning Locker LRS, Learning Pool (formerly HT2 Labs), Become DISC Partner

 DISC’s mission is to create a data environment where systems can be successfully designed, built, and grown on common expectations of data.

 As a DISC Partner Member, Learning Pool (formerly HT2 Labs) is identified as a key implementer of xAPI-enabled software, capable and ready to shape the evolution of xAPI.
-Learning Pool (formerly HT2 Labs)’ Learning Record Store, Learning Locker, is the most installed xAPI-ready database in the world, with thousands of organizations using it to help make their learning activities more measurable.
+Learning Pool (formerly HT2 Labs)’ Learning Record Store, Learning Pool Learning Record Store, is the most installed xAPI-ready database in the world, with thousands of organizations using it to help make their learning activities more measurable.

 In addition to participating in interoperability demos, workshops, webinars, and presentations at conferences, Learning Pool (formerly HT2 Labs) is also dedicated to ensuring that its staff contribute in key developments to the specification and its associated ecosystem as part of their membership to DISC.